Courses

 SGS307E Global Studies VII: Religion and Society in Japan (3 credits)

-This course aims to understand and analyse how religion functions as social systems in contemporary Japan.
-Although Japan is considered as one of the least religious countries in the world, it can be argued that religion still plays a significant role in Japanese people’s private and public lives.
-This can be observed in the intersections of various themes such as Shinto and politics, Buddhism and views of life and death, New Religions and social engagement, and the Aum Affair and violence.
-Through readings, lectures, student presentations, weekly discussions, and field trips, students are expected not only to gain knowledge about relationships between religion and society in Japan and achieve a necessary familiarity with the religious landscapes in the contemporary Japanese society, but to develop critical skills for examining their own views of religion itself.
-The course will also provide an opportunity to visit local religious sites.
-Class preparations and active participation in the weekly discussions and lectures constitute a major part of the student’s grade for the semester.
+In this course, we will explore and analyze how religions functions as social systems in contemporary Japan.
+While Japan is often seen as one of the least religious countries in the world, we will investigate how religion continues to play a significant role in both private and public aspects of Japanese life.
+We will examine the intersections of various themes, such as Shinto and politics, Buddhism and views of life and death, new religious movements and their social engagement, and the Aum Affair and violence.
+Throughout the course, we will engage with readings, lectures, student presentations, weekly discussions, and field trips.
+These activities will guide us in gaining a deeper understanding of the relationship between religion and society in Japan, and will help us familiarize ourselves with the religious landscapes of contemporary Japanese society.
+Additionally, we will develop critical skills for reflecting on our own views of religion.
+We will also have the opportunity to visit local religious sites.

 SGS316E Global Studies ⅩⅥ : Japanese Culture and Society (3 credits)